 A weak cell could result in an early nosedive and therefore it’s recommended to keep an eye on the status of your battery pack.
 If the board starts to drain more quickly then it’s time to balance the cells.

-If you have left the board unused for a long period of time the cells might have been unbalanced as they have different self-discharge rates.
+If you have left the board unused for a long period the cells might have been unbalanced as they have different self-discharge rates.

 What is Onehweel battery cell balancing?

-Onewheel battery cell balancing is allowing the BMS to level the voltage of every single cell in the battery back.
+Onewheel battery cell balancing allows the BMS to level the voltage of every single cell in the battery back.
 This is done by connecting the board to the charger and letting the system work.
 Cell balancing is something standard in all modern battery packs and battery management systems.
+Let it be connected to the charger for 24 to 48 hours.
+This will reset the battery percentage and rebalance the batteries.

-The process works that the BMS is equalizing the voltages and state of charge among the cells in the battery pack when they are at a full charge.
+The Onewheel battery reset and process means that the BMS equalizes the voltages and state of charge among the cells in the battery pack when they are at full charge.
 As no two cells are identical, there are always slight differences in the state of charge, self-discharge rate, capacity, impedance, and temperature characteristics.

 How often should you balance your Onewheel battery?